-In the US, Christmas decoration go up immediately following Thanksgiving and Black Friday.
+In the US, Christmas decorations go up immediately following Thanksgiving and Black Friday.
 Or earlier.
 A little earlier every year.
-Even though the commercial aspects of the Christmas season, with their somewhat excessively glittery ornamentation and incessant jingle blare, have increasingly crowded out the pumpkins, cinnamons and cornucopias of Thanksgiving, there is nevertheless a clear Halloween to Thanksgiving to Christmas sequence of themed events.
+Even though the commercial aspects of the Christmas season, with their somewhat excessively glittery ornamentation and incessant jingle blare, have increasingly crowded out the pumpkins, cinnamons, and cornucopias of Thanksgiving, there is nevertheless a clear Halloween to Thanksgiving to Christmas sequence of themed events.

-Costa Ricans participate fully in Halloween, a modern outgrowth of the traditional All Saintes and Día de los Muertos celebrations, but there is no 4th Thursday in November Thanksgiving Day as US Americans know it, nor a 2nd Monday in October (Canada), or a 1st Thursday in November (Liberia), let alone a last Wednesday in November (Norfolk Island).
-Costa Ricans go straight from el Día de los Muertos into the Christmas season; with a brief time-out for Black Friday.
+Costa Ricans participate fully in Halloween, a modern outgrowth of the traditional All Saintes and Día de los Muertos celebrations, but there is no 4th Thursday in November Thanksgiving Day as US Americans know it, nor the 2nd Monday in October (Canada), or a 1st Thursday in November (Liberia), let alone the last Wednesday in November (Norfolk Island).
+Costa Ricans go straight from el Día de los Muertos into the Christmas season – with a brief timeout for Black Friday.

 IT’S BEGINNING TO LOOK LIKE CHRISTMAS